Cloud-Native Test Orchestration: Kill the Silos, Keep the Tools

 Executive Summary

-Testing used to be simple.
-Monolithic applications ran in centralized environments, and you had a single pipeline with predictable outcomes.
+Testing used to be straightforward.
+Monolithic applications ran in centralized environments, and a single pipeline produced predictable outcomes.
+Cloud-native development changed that completely.
+Today's architecture involves:

 • Microservices distributed across clusters and regions